sujeets2330/simplified-Observability-Security-Microservice-/README.md

-# CodeXray Observability & Security Microservice
+# System Observability & Security Microservice

 A simplified observability and security microservice that collects system metrics, generates alerts, and exposes secure APIs for reporting.
 Includes a bonus web dashboard for visualization and configuration, plus a standalone Log Analyzer script.